neelsmith/sampleica/README.md

 # sampleica
 Temporary sample for ICA demo
-This is Shay-Z. I need coffee
+This is Shay-Z. I need coffee.